 These will not need frequent repotting.
 They are usually weakly rooted, so when you're repotting, be careful not to damage the roots or fragile leaves.
 Repot in the beginning of the growing season and keep in a warm, bright place until new growth begins to emerge.

 Collectors enjoy finding rarer Aeoniums, which grow in fantastic leaf forms and colors.
 Here are a few types of Aeonium that you might see:

-- A. arboreum.
-A fairly common species with mint green colored rosettes and branching growth habitate.
+- A. arboreum: A fairly common species with mint green colored rosettes and branching growth habitat.
 This plant grows up to 5 feet and is easily propagated from leaf or branch cuttings.
 It has been extensively hybridized.

-- A. arboreum 'Atropurpureum'.
-This variety of the A. arboreum features the same green leaves that transition to purple or burgendy when exposed to sunlight.
+- A. arboreum 'Atropurpureum': This variety of the A. arboreum features the same green leaves that transition to purple or burgundy when exposed to sunlight.
 This is a very beautiful and relatively common Aeonium, compared to some of the more esoteric plants.

 Aeonium are wonderful succulents that can really add visual interest to a succulent collection.
 They are relatively cold and heat sensitive, however, and do best in a faily temperate range.
 The same is true for watering: they dislike intense droughts or too much water.
 Ideally, Aeonium thrive in a Mediterranean climate, with mild winters and mild summers, and regular but not overwhelming water.
 Aeonium is vulnerable to mealybugs and aphids.